 There’s no pleasant way to say it.
 The donkeys of Hog Cay and East Caicos have a very difficult life.

-During the rainy season, the quantity of mosquitoes can be breath-taking, which forces the animals to seek limited refuge either on the dunes on the east coasts, or in the open salina tundra, where the wind keeps the mosquitoes down a little.
+During the rainy season, the quantity of mosquitoes can be breathtaking, which forces the animals to seek limited refuge either on the dunes on the east coasts, or in the open salina tundra, where the wind keeps the mosquitoes down a little.

 Fresh water is another hardship.
-There’s simply very little to be found, and some inland pools are treacherous and surrounded by poisonous manchineel trees, as the present donkey skeletons can attest to.
+There’s simply very little water to be found, and some inland pools are treacherous and surrounded by poisonous manchineel trees, as the present donkey skeletons can attest to.

-Discussions were made and research was conducted on the removal the donkeys from the island both for conservation of endemic species and to prevent the suffering of the animals, yet there’s no feasible place to relocate them to, and euthanizing them was the only viable option.
+Discussions were made and research was conducted on the removal the donkeys from the island both for conservation of endemic and native species and to prevent the suffering of the animals, yet there’s no feasible place to relocate them to, and euthanizing them was the only viable option.

 Although uninhabited today, Hog Cay once supported a Loyalist-era plantation, which initially raised cotton.
 Later, after the failure of cotton growing in the Turks and Caicos, sisal was briefly grown on the cay in the early 1900s.

 Limited ruins from these agricultural attempts still stand, including a few crumbling buildings and field walls.